Client: Auckland Transport

-The rail protection deck allows the team to safely transport materials, using large plant machinery, from one side of the train tracks to other without having to shut down the train line.
-Ultimately, it allows work to continue during the day without any requirement for night or weekend which means less disruption for the local residents.
+The deck underwent several design and safety reviews, demonstrating the team's collaborative approach to solution development.
+The rail protection deck allowed the team to safely transport materials from over the train tracks without having to shut down the train line.
+It also enabled work to continue during the day without night or weekend works, which meant less disruption for local residents.

-Construction started in late 2019 and is scheduled for completion in early 2021
+Construction started in late 2019 and was completed on time in July 2021.

 The upgrade has transformed the Puhinui Station into a major bus and train interchange, and provides a 10-minute bus service to the airport.
 Commuters enjoy increased shelter, improved facilities and access, and enhanced safety.

 The station has been future-proofed to provide two additional rail lines – doubling the capacity for this key link in Auckland Transport’s Airport to Botany Rapid Transit Project.